-The purpose of the Family Self-Sufficiency (FSS) program is to promote the coordination of public housing and/or Housing Choice Voucher program assistance with other public and private resources, to enable eligible families to achieve economic independence and self-reliance.
-Programs described within, outline the resources and services made available to help the families achieve self-sufficiency.
-Among the supportive services provided are transportation, remedial education, job training and etc. Financial support for such programs often comes from other County agencies, partnerships, and other grant resources.
+The purpose of the Family Self-Sufficiency (FSS) program is to promote the coordination of public housing and/or Housing Choice Voucher program and assistance with other public and private resources, to enable eligible families to achieve economic independence and self-reliance.
+FSS achieves this goal by assisting families to increase their earnings and to build assets and financial capability through County; Community; public and private agencies and partnerships.
+Services include Case Management/Coaching and Goal Setting.